-Joining with another entity is a complicated and delicate process, whether you are acquiring, being acquired, or merging with the other company.
+Joining with another entity is a complicated and delicate process, especially for large organizatins, whether you are acquiring, being acquired, or merging with the other company.
 The process becomes more complex when a company in one country merges with, acquires or is acquired by a company in another country.

 At different times, inbound or outbound merger and acquisitions–or both–may be more common or popular in certain areas of the world.
 At present, for example, companies in India and China are particularly active in international mergers and acquisitions.

 Mergers and acquisitions generally are a narrow niche in business law, with a significant level of knowledge required.
 Inbound and outbound mergers and acquisitions require an even more unique knowledge base.
 Some considerations common to international mergers and acquisitions include: